DETAILED ACTION

 Greyscale

-It would have been obvious to one of ordinary skill in the art before the effective filling date of the claimed invention to substitute the frame of Liu with the frame of Peters since both are frames holding the display device; therefore, yielding the same predictable result.
+It would have been obvious to one of ordinary skill in the art before the effective filling date of the claimed invention to substitute the attachment of the end portions of the frame of Graham et al. with the fastener of Scheidau et al. since both are ways to connect the frame of the display device to the handle of the working machine, yielding the same predictable result; as well as for the user to adjust the display to different angles for optimal viewing (see Scheidau et al. Col. 4, lines 14-20).

-Regarding claim 10, Liu, of the above resultant combination, further discloses wherein the display device [13] comprises a frame (see above) configured to hold the display (display of [13]; see paragraph [0013], lines 3-4), but fails to disclose the frame is pivotally supported on the handle via a fastener, the blade operating portion comprises a connecting section pivotally supported on the handle, and the fastener is disposed forward of the connecting section.
+But the combination fails to explicitly disclose the frame is pivotally supported on the handle via a fastener, the blade operating portion comprises a connecting section pivotally supported on the handle, and the fastener is disposed forward of the connecting section.

 However, Osborne discloses the blade operating portion [OPC] comprises a connecting section (section connecting [OPC] to handle [H], see Col. 5, lines 32-35) pivotally supported on the handle [H].

-It can be seen then that when Liu’s operating portion is substituted with Osborne’s operating portion that the blade operating portion is pivotally supported on the handle of Liu as disclosed by Osborne.
+It can be seen then that when Yamaoka et al.'s operating portion is substituted with Osborne's operating portion that the blade operating portion is pivotally supported on the handle of Yamaoka et al. as disclosed by Osborne (see Col. 5, lines 32-35).

 But Osborne fails to disclose the frame is pivotally supported on the handle via a fastener and the fastener is disposed forward of the connecting section.

-It would have been obvious to one of ordinary skill in the art before the effective filling date of the claimed invention to substitute the frame of Liu with the frame of Peters since both are frames holding the display device, yielding the same predictable result; therefore, when the frame of Peters is applied to the working machine of Liu, Yamaoka et al., and Osborne, the fastener of Peters is disposed forward of the connecting section due to the display device being forward of the blade operating portion.
+It would have been obvious to one of ordinary skill in the art before the effective filling date of the claimed invention to substitute the attachment of the end portions of the frame of Graham et al. with the fastener of Scheidau et al. since both are ways to connect the frame of the display device to the handle of the working machine, yielding the same predictable result; as well as for the user to adjust the display to different angles for optimal viewing (see Scheidau et al. Col. 4, lines 14-20).
+It can be seen then that when the fastener of Scheidau et al. is applied to the frame of Graham et al. that the fastener is disposed forward of the connecting section due to the frame being forward of the operating portion as disclosed by Yamaoka et al. (see Figs. 1-3).

 Regarding claim 8, Daly et al., of the above resultant combination, further discloses wherein the display [56] is configured to display, as pieces of working machine [10] information, at least two or more pieces of information among operation information (see Col. 4, lines 6-8) of the working part [14], drive information of the motor (controller [58] controls motor, displays information on display [56], see Col. 3, lines 18-20 and 36-37), travel information of the machine body, electric power information of the battery, position information of the machine body, and sensor information of a sensor (see Col. 3, lines 49-52) attached to the machine body, and the display displays information selected by the user from among the pieces of working machine information (see Col. 3, lines 24-30).

-Regarding claim 11, Yamaoka et al., of the above resultant combination, further discloses a power supply portion [143 and 146] configured to turn on at least one of the motor (see Col. 7, lines 6-13 and 26-29), the working part, the operation part, or the display device, wherein the power supply portion is disposed on the handle (see Figs. 1 and 3), but the combination fails to disclose the display device is disposed rearward of the power supply portion.
+Regarding claim 11, the above combination discloses the working machine as applied above, but fails to explicitly disclose a power supply portion configured to turn on at least one of the motor, the working part, the operation part, or the display device, wherein the power supply portion is disposed on the handle, and the display device is disposed rearward of the power supply portion.

 Examiner's Note: Osborne's blade operating portion [OPC] disables and activates the motor and cutting elements through an ON and OFF state (see Osborne Col. 5, lines 53-67 and Col. 6, lines 1-5), but does not start the motor as is taught by Yamaoka et al.'s power supply portion above.